Non-holonomic constraints inducing flutter insability in structures under conservative loadings: A first insight on flutter instability of a conservative system from a double pendulum with non-holonomic constraint and dead load

 With the purpose to provide a first insight on flutter instabilities in conservative non-holonomic systems, an elastic double pendulum (two rigid bars of equal length $l$, each equipped with a centred mass $m$ and elastic hinges of stiffness $k$) is considered as sketched in Fig.\ref{def0}.
 The structure is loaded on its left end with a dead force $F$, while at its right end is subject to a \lq skate' non-holonomic constraint, which can be realized for instance with a freely rotating and massless wheel.

 The planar kinematics of the system is completely described by the two bars' rotations $\theta_1$ and $\theta_2$ and the horizontal displacement $X$ of the left end (Fig.\ref{def0}, lower part).
 The reaction $p$ of the \lq skate' remains tangential to the second bar.
-In the quasi-static trivial equilibrium, the structure is straight (Fig.\ref{def0}, upper part), so that the \lq skate' constraint reacts with an horizontal force equal to the applied load $F$.\\ The motion is governed by the following non-linear ordinary differential equations
+In the quasi-static trivial equilibrium, the structure is straight (Fig.\ref{def0}, upper part), so that the \lq skate' constraint reacts with an horizontal force equal to the applied load $F$.\\ The motion is governed by the following non-linear ordinary differential equations\footnote{ Equations (\ref{conserv}) are highlighted in red because they correct the corresponding equations (2) in the published version of the present article.
+The different terms, belonging to an early incorrect version, are found to be irrelevant for the results and conclusion drawn in the paper.